IM-34 March 15, 2013; IM-24 March 4, 2002; IM-121 July 2, 2001; IM-10 February 16, 1999

 - comparing the household’s resources with the resource eligibility limits

-NOTE: If the disqualified person is the only elderly/ disabled person in the household, both the gross and net income tests apply.
+Note: If the ineligible member is the only elderly/ disabled person in the household, both the gross and net income tests apply.